9 min read

 5. Perverse incentives

-Oh, just by spending our money on lobbying politicians not to pass climate bills.
+One simple trick they employ is to spend ratepayer money on lobbying politicians not to pass climate bills.

 Con Ed's also got their own Political Action Committee (PAC), funded by employees and shareholders, so they can make donations to specific candidates and campaigns.
 For instance, they sent $67,000 to good old Governor Hochul (including $10,000 in contributions from CEO Tim Cawley).